Michigan Tech History

 The enrollment numbers in 1931 were: 130 in electrical engineering, 117 mining engineering, 88 metallurgy, 79 civil engineering, 75 mechanical engineering, 71 chemistry/chemical engineering, and a total of 591.

 President Grover C. Dillman (1935-56) oversaw dramatic changes in the College, including the establishment of a branch campus 250 miles east in Sault Ste.
 Marie.
-Also noteworthy was the creation of the Memorial Union Building, which (now remodeled) remains the center of campus, with a cafeteria, bowling, billiards, meeting rooms, student organization offices, and lounges.
-The College also procured the village of Alberta, Michigan, with its sawmill and 4,000-acre forest from the Ford Motor Company.
-We also added the golf course and ice rink (in downtown Houghton) for our NCAA Division I Hockey Huskies.
+Also noteworthy was the creation of the Memorial Union Building (MUB), which (now remodeled) remains the center of campus, with a cafeteria, billiards, meeting rooms, student organization offices, and lounges.
+The original bowling alley was in 2017 converted to a MakerSpace, where the campus community has tools and space to work on innovative projects.
+During Dillman's tenure the College also procured the village of Alberta, Michigan, with its sawmill and 4,000-acre forest from the Ford Motor Company, and acquired Portage Lake Golf course.
 Post-war enrollment blossomed and in 1948 was 1,789 in Houghton and 384 at the Sault branch, and temporary housing was established for the influx of veterans.
 Programs added during this era included engineering administration, physics, and geological engineering.

 During J. Robert Van Pelt's tenure (1956-64), Michigan Tech moved from a college to a university.
 He also revived the long-dormant PhD programs and began an aggressive research initiative.
 There was a lot of major construction, such as the Civil-Geology Building, Wadsworth Residence Hall, Fisher Hall (classrooms, labs, and mathematics and physics offices), the first phase of Daniell Heights housing complex, and most importantly, a new Library.